 Fraud and forgeries are becoming a normal phenomenon in Nigerian financial institutions, as the rate of cases of cash theft/suppression and fraudulent transfer/withdrawals are becoming more alarming in that sector.

-This reliable platform as reported several Nigerian banks annual reports which review showed fraudulent cases and forgeries across the banking industries.
+This reliable platform as reported several Nigerian banks annual reports which showed fraudulent cases and forgeries across the banking industry.